 *Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

 The asset allocation, or percent allotted to each mutual fund is more aggressive the future you are from retirement.
 That means there’ll be a greater proportion of stock mutual funds initially.
 As the retirement date approaches the investment mix becomes more conservative with a greater allotment to bond mutual funds.

 The reason for this glide path is that stocks typically offer higher returns than bonds, albeit with greater volatility.

 You’ll typically find this option in your 401k retirement plan.
-The dates typically range from 2045 for someone 25 years from retirement to a 2030 fund for someone expecting to retire in 10 years.
+The dates typically range from 2045 for someone expecting to retire in several decades to a 2030 fund for someone expecting to retire within the next five to ten years.